jincreator/kakaotalk/README.md

 This library provides a pure Python interface for the LOCO protocol of KakaoTalk.

-To test the LOCO protocol, you need to know the sKey and duuid of your current KakaoTalk account.
+You need to know the sKey and duuid of your current KakaoTalk account before test commands.

-This information should be filled in config.py

 Copyright (c) 2013 Kim Tae Hoon